-Many times I’ve heard the following stories: “I hired a freelancer for website design, then there was an argument/misunderstanding, now I’m being blackmailed for loosing the website and/or domain if I don’t pay”.
+Many times I’ve heard the following stories: “I hired a freelancer for website design, then there was an argument/misunderstanding, now I’m being blackmailed for losing the website and/or domain if I don’t pay”.
 Or: “I’ve registered the domain through a hosting provider, now I want to change the provider, what happens with the domain?”.
 In this post, I’ll address those and similar issues, explain how to prevent any problems and – as the title says – secure both your domain and the hard work put into the content creation.

 I’ll briefly explain the bigger picture, related to security, because I think it is needed in order to understand, instead of just doing as told.
 Make a coffee, or a tea, this is going to be long, but it might just be worth your time – though I must say that the 30 minutes spent on reading this post will never be refunded.